bmckenna1982/benchboss-api/README.md

 # Bench Boss API server

 This is the REST API server for Bench Boss.
+It supports both open and protected endpoints and is built around PostgreSQL database.

 ## Set up